Kajabi/kajabi-guides/code-review/README.md

 Reviewing Code
 --------------

+* Adopt a mindset that you are as responsible for the code as a reviewer and maintainer, as the author of the code.
 * Identify ways to simplify the code while still solving the problem.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?").